Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Connecting_user.md

 **Step 1**

-1. When the `App bar` is enabled, click on MS Teams icon and open the RHS.

-**Step 2**

-1. When the `App bar` is disabled, click on MS Teams icon in channel header and open the RHS.
+1. Connect the user to their MS Teams account from RHS on MM.

 **Expected**

-The user should be able to view the RHS of MS Teams along with the `App bar` in the side on MM.
+The user account should get connected to their MS Teams account and the same should be reflected in the RHS with a toast message regarding the successful connection.
-After step 2, the user should be able to view the RHS of MS Teams without `App bar` in the side and the MS Teams sync plugin icon in the channel header on MM.